-The following table summarises the maturity profile of the cash flows of the Group's financial assets and financial liabilities at the end of the reporting period.
-The amounts disclosed in the table are determined on the basis of the remaining period at the end of reporting period to the contractual maturity date.
+The following table summarises the maturity profile of the cash flows of the Group's financial assets and financial liabilities at the end of the reporting period based on their carrying amounts.
+The amounts disclosed in the table are determined on the basis of their earliest possible contractual maturity.